 Starting January 1, 2020, GST is also levied on services brought to Singapore.
 The GST exemptions are on delivering most financial services, provision of digital disbursement tokens, lease and sale of residential assets, and local supply and importation of investment in precious metals.
 Global services and exported goods stay zero-rated.

-Goods And Services Tax Act Singapore: Requirements for GST Registration
+Goods and Services Tax Act Singapore: Requirements for Registration

 Since GST is imposed by GST-registered firms only, its registration prerequisite hinges on the business’s taxable turnover.
 Still, a firm can register for GST on a voluntary basis if certain criteria are met.